stevef1uk/sagaexecutor/README.md

 ```
 (the following files need to be used: : cron.yaml, observability.yaml, statestore.yaml & pubsub.yaml)

-First deploy & run the Subscriber & Poller components (tilt up and tilt down to undeploy)
+First deploy & run the Subscribers & Poller components (tilt up and tilt down to undeploy)

-Then the test clients can be run (mock_server & mock_client) to demonstrate (or see) if it is working (again tilt up)
+Then the test clients can be run (mock_server, mock_client, mock_client2) to demonstrate (or see) if it is working (again tilt up)

 If the mock_client is run the output should look like this: